Visit Author's Page »

 A popular speaker for the United States Information Agency for more than two decades, Mandelbaum has explained American foreign policy to diverse groups throughout Europe, East Asia, Australia, New Zealand, India and the Middle East.
 His ability to cut through clichés and misunderstandings have made him a popular lecturer.
 He lectures widely to business groups, corporate seminars, government officials, members of the foreign diplomatic corps, and at universities and academic institutions around the world on American foreign policy and the major issues of international relations.

 Hilary Mantel is the two-time winner of the Man Booker Prize for her best-selling novels, Wolf Hall, and its sequel, Bring Up the Bodies—an unprecedented achievement.
-The Royal Shakespeare Company recently adapted Wolf Hall and Bring Up the Bodies for the stage to colossal critical acclaim.
-The two productions, which run at the Swan Theater in Stratford-upon-Avon until March 29th have been sold out for months.
-Those without tickets can look forward to the BBC/Masterpiece six part adaption of the novels, which will broadcast in the Spring of 2015 with "Homeland" actor, Damien Lewis, to star as Henry VII and Mark Rylance to portray Thomas Cromwell.
+The Royal Shakespeare Company recently adapted Wolf Hall and Bring Up the Bodies for the stage to colossal critical acclaim and a BBC/Masterpiece six-part adaption of the novels will broadcast in 2015.

 Rubén Martínez, an Emmy-winning journalist and poet, is the author of Crossing Over and The New Americans.
 He lives in Los Angeles, where he holds the Fletcher Jones Chair in Literature and Writing at Loyola Marymount University.